JohnTelford/Ulysses/Tech Memoir/Tech Memoir.md

 allocation of CPU and storage, and the control of Input and Output.”
 **Scoreboard**
 “A unique and essential part of the 6600 Central Processor control is the
-21Unit and Register Reservation Control, or the Scoreboard.
+21Unit and Register Reservation Control, or the Scoreboard.
 What is intended by this
 design is the simultaneous operation of functional units on a single instruction stream.
 Many operations in these units are quite independent of others, due to the relative
 simplicity of the instructions.
 It is often particularly apparent that a sequence of arith-